daemswibowo/camvret/readme.md

 # For development build & watch source change
 ```

+Read more on <a href="https://laravel.com/docs/5.5/frontend">Laravel documentation</a> about frontend development command.

 Add `role` and `permission` middleware to your `app/Http/Kernel.php` file in the `$routeMiddleware` array section.

 ``` php